AngMaher/JavaScript-Project-Rock-Paper/testing.md

 * Checked in JSHint with no errors

 ### Lighthouse
-* Lighthouse result for main page recieved 100%
+* Lighthouse result for main page received 100%
 ![lighthouse main page](/assets/images/readme-images/lighthouse.png)
-* Second page for the rules I recieved 87% mainly because it didnt like the idea of the box and background colour being so close, but that is actually the look I was going for.
+* Lighthouse result for Rules page received 100%.
+I orginally received 87% so I changed the text colour to black and the colour of the background from a paler blue to green.
 ![lighthouse rules page](/assets/images/readme-images/lighthouserules.png)

 ### Responsiveness Testing